Urosalpinx haneti

-Urosalpinx haneti is a species of sea snail, a marine gastropod mollusk in the family Muricidae, the murex snails or rock snails.
+Urosalpinx haneti is a species of sea snail, a marine gastropod mollusc in the family Muricidae, the murex snails or rock snails.

 Description

-The length of the shell varies varies between 24 mm and 34 mm.
+The length of the shell varies between 24 mm and 34 mm.

 (Described as Urosalpinx rushii Pilsbry, 1897) The shell is shortly fusiform, thick and solid, white under a dull light brown epidermis.
 It contains about 6 whorls (?), the earliest whorl is convex and smooth, the rest sculptured and convex.
 The body whorl is convex and robust, excavated below.